dshirley1/Danna-Shirley-Portfolio/index.md

 ## Featured work

-### API / Developer Documentation about Technical Solutions
+### API / Developer documentation about technical solutions

 I led a team that defined standards for blueprints, which provide structured guidance for developers who want to implement high-value features.
 My team created the template and guidelines for language and visuals, and I edited many blueprints, including:

  - [Open Messaging Blueprint (Genesys Cloud Developer Center)](https://developer.genesys.cloud/commdigital/digital/openmessaging/)
  - [Build an email translation assistant with the AWS Translate service Blueprint (Genesys Cloud Developer Center)]([https://developer.genesys.cloud/commdigital/digital/openmessaging/](https://developer.genesys.cloud/blueprints/email-translator-blueprint/))

-### Announcements about Product Features
+### Announcements about product features

 I led the initiative to build a new Announcements space on the Genesys Cloud Resource Center, which is the main source for product information about Genesys Cloud.
 I coordinated with the Release Management, UX, and Engineering teams to design the site requirements, architecture, and functionality.
 After launch, I ensured smooth operations and regular updates to this highly visible space.